grinnell-cs/csc151-images/_eboards/eboard38.md

 ### Administrative

+The most recent labs seem to be missing on the grade reports

+> Fixed.
+Stay tuned for the next grade report.

 ### Project

 How many tokens does it cost to turn in mini-project 8 late?

 > None.

+Can we turn it in after Sunday night?

+> No.

 ### Binary search